Plan Your Perfect Day in Nashville

 Visit the Parthenon

-The Parthenon stands as a centerpiece of Nashville's Centennial Park.
+The Parthenon is a centerpiece of Nashville's Centennial Park.
 It was built in 1931 and replicates the Parthenon in Athens, Greece.
-It stands as a monument to classical architecture.
+It is a monument to classical architecture.
 Having visited, I can highly recommend it.
 It contains an art gallery and a full-scale replica of an Athena statue.
 Learn more here.

 Visit the Frist Art Museum

-The Frist Art museum is housed in a former post office building built in an Art Deco style.
-Part of the attraction is the building that has been beautifully renovated.
+The Frist Art Museum is housed in a former post office building in the Art Deco style.
+The beautifully renovated building is part of the attraction.

 It doesn't have a permanent collection but houses traveling exhibits from other collections, meaning it changes regularly.

-They have a large area for children that include drawing.
+They have a large area for children that includes drawing.
 It's only about a 15-minute walk up Broadway from the downtown area.

 Visit the Tennessee State Museum

 The Tennessee State Museum is free and open to the public.
-It features Tennessee's history, art, and culture from the state's beginning to the present day.
+It features Tennessee's history, art, and culture from its beginnings to the present day.
 To learn about Tennessee, this is the place to go.
-You'll discover the origins of the landscapes, the state's biodiversity, and the origins of the Great Smokey Mountains.
+You'll discover the origins of the landscapes, the state's biodiversity, and the Great Smokey Mountains.

 Walk Down Music Row